Peter-Ba/plusTwo/README.md

 # plusTwo

-Adds the number two to any valid integer.
+Returns the addition of two to any given number.